Update on the Assessment Cycle in Ontario

 Header article mise à jour cycle ontario

 Your property is assessed on an ad valorem (market value) basis which is meant to be fair and equitable.
-Your assessment should adhere to the same process used on properties similar to yours; using the same classification and valuation method.
+Your property value assessment should adhere to the same process used on properties similar to yours; using the same classification and valuation method.
 Due to the reassessment delay, current assessment values are increasingly out of date, and rapid changes in Ontario real estate could mean that the assessment is no longer equitable and does not consider the current effects of the COVID-19 pandemic.

 What does this mean for your business?